- Date and Time

 Healthcare professional lifestyle education series – Session 1

-This session is the first in a series of five expert talks providing a continued professional development opportunity for individuals working within healthcare who have a special interest in lifestyle medicine.
+This session was the first in a series of five expert talks providing a continued professional development opportunity for individuals working within healthcare who have a special interest in lifestyle medicine.

 Dr James King: Total daily energy expenditure as a regulated variable: implications for exercise and weight management